-As noted in the section on glaucoma, the vast majority of people with the disease have the open angle type, and most of these have what is known as primary open angle glaucoma, or POAG.
+As noted in the general glaucoma review, the vast majority of people with the disease have the open angle type, and most of these have what is known as primary open angle glaucoma, or POAG.
 The main feature of POAG, aside from elevated intraocular pressure (IOP) and visible damage to the optic nerve, is an otherwise normal eye.
 In other words, there are no other identifiable abnormalities to explain either the pressure or optic nerve damage.
 The cause or causes of POAG are largely unknown, though numerous genetic defects are being studied for their role in the disease.

 Although very similar to POAG, PXFG does have a few unique features: